 Budgeting as a New Resident

-As a resident, Dr. Saira Z. worked in one of the most expensive places in the country—the New York City area.
-Besides managing the high cost of living on a residency budget, Saira was also paying back loans from medical school.
+As a resident, Dr. Saira Z. worked in one of the most expensive places in the country — the New York City area.
+Besides managing the high cost of living on a residency budget, Saira was also paying back medical school loans.

-Figuring out how to stretch her $65,000 a year medical resident’s salary wasn’t easy, even after she got married.
-She and her husband tried to be as frugal as possible.
-When they took stock of their spending, however, they found places to cut back.
+Figuring out how to stretch her $68,000-a-year medical resident salary wasn’t easy, even after she got married.
+She and her husband tried to be as frugal as possible, and when they took stock of their spending, they found places to cut back.

 The couple drew up a budget to help them stay the course through Saira’s three-year residency and when her medical fellowship salary dipped.
 It also allowed them to set good habits that still serve them well.
 Saira and her husband now have twins, and she’s in a private practice.

 As Saira learned, residency can test your finances.
-While you’re finally drawing an income—the average annual salary of a first-year resident is less than $63,000, according to 2023 data from the Association of American Medical Colleges—a residency budget needs to cover a lot.
+While you’re finally drawing an income — the average annual salary of a first-year resident averages $68,166 according to 2025 data from the Association of American Medical Colleges (AAMC) — a residency budget needs to cover a lot.
 Your medical school finances likely include considerable student loan debt.
-The median medical school debt for the class of 2023 is $200,000, according to the Association of American Medical Colleges, which doesn’t include undergraduate student loans, credit card balances or other debt.
+According to the AAMC, the median medical school debt for the class of 2024 is $205,000, which doesn’t include undergraduate student loans, credit card balances, or other debt.

-Having a financial plan is a way to make the most of your income and set up for the future.
-These tips for budgeting for residents may help you get started.
+Having a financial plan enables you to make the most of your income and set yourself up for the future.
+These budgeting tips for residents may help you get started.

 Identify Your Biggest Budget Busters